JodusNodus/hyperledger-composer-pension-network/README.md

-# hyperledger-composer-pension-network
+# pension

-Proof of concept tokenised pension network on Hyperledger Composer &amp; Fabric
+A Hyperledger Composer network for distributing pension benefits